shossains/Interactive-Data-Visualization/README.md

 *Requirements:*
   * Input and output need to be Pandas dataframe.
-  * A button need to be added to the layout method and the GUI logic needs to be added to update_processed_data method.
+  * A button needs to be added to the layout method and the GUI logic needs to be added to update_processed_data method.
 Both these methods are to be found in python/oop/Components/Menu/StandardMenu.py

+*Steps*
+  * Make a new method in client code
+  * Requirement: The method input and output is required to be a Pandas dataframe.
+  * Make a new button in StandardMenu.py in the layout method.
+  * Search in the layout method for the comment CLIENT CODE BUTTON HTML LAYOUT and follow the required steps
+  * Add the back-end of the GUI to the update_processed_data method in StandardMenu.py and follow the required steps

 2.  **Extend Graphical User Interface (GUI)**